 Even the cool air that comes into the furnace from outside brings debris and pollutants with it.
 If your home is dusty or you have pets, even more particles will be circulating through the furnace and causing buildup – most filters can only catch so much.

 Here are just a few of the benefits of regular furnace cleaning and maintenance – and they all boil down to saving you money.

 - You’ll extend the working life of your furnace.
 While furnaces can generally be expected to last 15 – 20 years with care, lack of maintenance can reduce the lifespan.

 - A maintained furnace runs more efficiently, so you’ll save money on your heating bills in the long run.

 - Our furnace technician will be able to catch any problems that may be developing – before they become expensive emergencies.
 You’ll reduce the likelihood of a furnace breakdown on a cold winter night, when your furnace is working hardest.

-- Your furnace can be checked for gas leaks or blockages in the exhaust system, keeping you safer from potential carbon monoxide leaks.
+- Your furnace can be checked for gas leaks or blockages in the exhaust system, keeping you safer from potential carbon monoxide leaks and other dangers.